What current and future students and families need to know about federal aid changes taking effect on July 1, 2026.

 Changing programs or institutions ends legacy eligibility.

-A student enrolled in an MSW program at Nazareth University before July 1, 2026, they may maintain legacy status if they remain in the MSW program.
+A student enrolled in an MSW program at Nazareth University before July 1, 2026 and may maintain legacy status if they remain in the MSW program.

-However, if that same student later changes their program to an M.S. in Human Resource Leadership, or the student transfers out of Nazareth University into another University's MSW program, they will not maintain legacy status.
+However, if that student later changes their program to an M.S. in Human Resource Leadership, or the student transfers from Nazareth University to another university's MSW program, they will not maintain legacy status.

 No. There are no changes to federal student loans for Fall 2025 or Spring 2026 terms.